Dear High School Grads,

 Please don’t major in something because “it’ll get you a job” and please don’t major in something because “it’s easy”.
 Find your passion.
 Four years of non-stop fun is not worth living the rest of your life in misery.

 I love graduation, it’s one of my favorite “journeys” to celebrate.
 There’s so many opportunities after graduating.
 That’s why I have several free downloads for grads on the Journey Junkies page.
 Head there now.
-But first, tell me what advice do you give high school grads?
-Do you think I’m nuts?
-Let me know in the comments!
+Sign up for the club and you’ll get access to over 100+ download for all of life’s events.

 Hi, I’m Jamie, and I have two great loves: creating and traveling.
 I’m a blogger, designer, photographer who would love to help you enjoy life’s special moments or, what I like to call life’s “journeys”.
 From parties to vacations, I’m here to make them beautiful and easy.
 I provide the tools you need to plan, celebrate, and remember, without all the hassle.
 Contact me for custom orders and collaborations.
 When I’m not creating or traveling, you’ll find me at a yoga studio or with my nose in a book and cat on my lap.
 Read more about me!